[Prof. Marin Soljačić's research group at MIT]

 Technological advances of the past decade have enabled the control of the material structure

 at length-scales smaller than the wavelength of light.
-This enabled creation of new materials
+This enabled creation of new material-systems

 (e.g. photonic bandgap crystals, or various

 are dramatically different than those of any naturally occurring material.
 For example,

 refraction, or support very

 , have all been demonstrated.
 Our research